-YAMM verification component reduces verification time needed for certain types of designs like multi-port memories and communication bridges in comparison with other memory managers.
-This is possible because of its very good performance and its complete API.

-Future improvements focus on a better performance gain when searching through a large number of buffers from O(n) to $O(\log n)$ .
-API enhancements include better memory modelling and access control.
+In comparison with UVM\MAM, the YAMM verification component reduces verification time needed for certain types of designs, such as multi-port memories and communication.
+This is possible because of its very good performance and its comprehensive API.
+Future improvements will focus on a better performance gain when searching through a large number of buffers from O(n) to O(log n).
+API enhancements will include better memory modelling and access control.